zhafran-bvt/testrail_reporter/readme.md

 If you see an authentication error, regenerate the Gmail App Password.

+### When SMTP is blocked on your PaaS
+Some platforms restrict outbound SMTP (e.g., ports 25/465/587) which results in errors like `[Errno 101] Network is unreachable`.
+In that case, use an HTTP email API provider instead of SMTP.

+Send via SendGrid API:

+1) Set env vars:
+   - `EMAIL_PROVIDER=sendgrid`
+   - `SMTP_USER=sender@yourdomain.com` (used as From)
+   - `SENDGRID_API_KEY=…`
+2) Redeploy/restart.
+The app will call SendGrid’s HTTPS API and attach the generated HTML.

 ## Debugging

 - SMTP in use: open `GET /api/debug/smtp` to verify the active SMTP server, port, and user (masked).
 Useful if host env vars override `.env`.